Struwe-like solutions for the Stochastic Harmonic Map Flow: Preliminaries

+The second property \ref{point_2} is similar (we might need to take $T_R$ smaller if necessary). and therefore the existence and uniqueness of a fixed point $v_R$ follows for any $R>0$ and $T$ as above.

-Using a localization procedure (see also \cite[Theorem 4.1]{de2002effect}) we can build a maximal solution as follows: we define the stopping times
+Using a localization procedure (see also \cite[Theorem 4.1]{de2002effect}) we can build a maximal solution as follows: for $m\geq 1$ we define the stopping times

-and show that the sequence $(\tau_m)$ is non-decreasing and that $u_{m+1}(t)=u_{m}(t)$ for $t\in[0,\tau_m]$ a.s.\ The local solution $(u;\tau \equiv\sup_{m\geq 0}\tau _m)$ is then defined in an obvious way.
+and show that the sequence $(\tau_m)$ is non-decreasing and that $v_{m+1}(t)=v_{m}(t)$ for $t\in[0,\tau_m]$ a.s.\ The local solution $(v;0,\tau \equiv\sup_{m\geq 1}\tau _m)$ is then defined in an obvious way.

-Higher regularity is obtained by writing the mild equation on $v:=\Delta u,$ and again using regularizing properties of $S(\cdot ).$ \end{proof} \begin{remark} The reason why we chose the Banach space $W^{1,p}$ with $p>2$ is motivated by the treatment of the nonlinearity $v|\nabla v|^2$ in \ref{point_1} and \ref{point_2}.
-We have the sharp inequality
+Higher regularity is obtained by writing the mild equation on $\Delta v,$ and again using regularizing properties of $S.$ \end{proof} \begin{remark} Instead of working with the scale $(W^{\alpha ,p})_{\alpha \geq 0},$ we could have considered as well the Hilbert spaces $(H^{\alpha })_{\alpha \geq 0},$ which are somehow easier to manipulate.
+Indeed, it can be shown that a local theory in $C(H^\alpha )$ works provided $\alpha >3/2.$ However, the choice of the Banach space $W^{1,p}$ for $p>2$ has the merit to stress the importance of the ``critical space'' $H^1.$ \end{remark}